• Skip to primary navigation

 Wonton Egg Drop Soup, made with savory (premade) Asian dumplings, is one of the fastest, easiest soups you will ever make.
 Perfect for a weekend lunch or a busy weeknight, it makes a tasty, light, and satisfying meal.

-How to Make Wonton Egg Drop Soup
+• How to Make this Easy Egg Drop Soup Recipe

-You can use just about any fresh or frozen Asian dumplings to make this soup.
+• Asian dumplings: You can use just about any fresh or frozen Asian dumplings to make this soup.
 While I don't often use commercially prepared foods, I am grateful that I can grab a bag of savory, delicious dumplings from the grocery store and use them to have dinner ready in less than half and hour.

-For the wonton soup shown in the images on this post, I used a combination of regular and mini wontons to illustrate that it doesn't really matter what kind of dumplings you use.
+• For the wonton soup shown on this post, I used a combination of regular and mini wontons to illustrate that it doesn't really matter what kind of dumplings you use.
 Remember though; the flavor of the dumplings will strongly influence the outcome of your soup, so choose dumplings you enjoy on their own.
 (Our current favorite dumpling option for this recipe is Chicken & Cilantro Mini Wontons, which can be found at Costco.)

-For most of the homemade soups I make, I prefer to use a hearty homemade chicken stock (i.e., bone broth).
+• Chicken broth: For most of the homemade soups I make, I prefer to use a hearty homemade chicken stock (i.e., bone broth).
 However, egg drop soup requires a lighter base, so I either use my homemade stock diluted by half, or I use a good quality commercial chicken broth at full strength.

-Sesame oil is a small but vital component to this recipe.
+• Sesame oil: Sesame oil is a small but vital component to this recipe.
 Use a high-quality sesame oil, and make sure it is fresh.

-The type of soy sauce you use can dramatically change the flavor profile of the soup base.
+• Soy sauce: The type of soy sauce you use can dramatically change the flavor profile of the soup base.
 I prefer to use Shoyu (a type of Japanese Soy Sauce), which has a sweeter, less harsh flavor, for this egg drop soup.
 When I use a darker, stronger soy sauce, I usually also add a little white sugar to the soup base to sweeten the stock just slightly.

 Brown the Wontons